cb109/interactive-universal-renamer/README.md

 ## How to install via .mzp

-The repository should include a pre-build `.mzp` file: Download and drag-and-drop it into your 3ds Max viewport to install the tool.
+The repository should include a `InteractiveRenamer_v2.20.mzp` file: Download and drag-and-drop it into your 3ds Max viewport to install the tool.

 ### How to build the .mzp